jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

 * :ref:`How can I make a shell script?<how to make a shell script>`
 * :ref:`What is a variable?<how to use a variable in a shell script>`
 * :ref:`How can I use a variable in a shell script<how to use a variable in a shell script>`
+* :ref:`How can I view the permissions of a file?<how to view the permissions of a file>`
 * :ref:`How can I make a shell script run as a command<how to make a shell script run as a command>`
 * :ref:`How can I run a shell script<how to run a shell script>`